Romanisation of Sindhi

-Sindhi Romanisation or Transliteration or Latinization of Sindhi is a system for representing the Sindhi language using the Latin script.
+Romanisation of Sindhi is a system for representing the Sindhi language using the Latin script.

-In Sindh, Pakistan the Sindhi language is written in modified perso-Arabic script and in India it is written in both Perso-Arabic script and Devnagari script.
+In Sindh, Pakistan, the Sindhi language is written in modified Perso-Arabic script and in India it is written in both Perso-Arabic script and Devanagari.

 Indus Roman Sindhi Script gives ability to Sindhis and would allow Sindhis all over the world to communicate with each other through one common script.

 The Sindhi language is traditionally written in a script derived from the Arabic script, with some modifications.
 Therefore, the transliteration is the process of converting text from one writing system into another, while preserving the original pronunciation.
 In the case of Sindhi to English transliteration, it involves converting Sindhi words written in the Sindhi script (a variant of the Arabic script) into the Latin alphabet used for writing English.

 Accessibility for Sindhi Speakers living abroad

 One of the primary reasons for adopting Roman script is to ease communication for Sindhi speakers who know the language but are not familiar with the traditional persio-arabic or Devnagri scripts.
 This group, especially in India and abroad, could benefit from the use of Roman Sindhi script because they are already familiar with the English alphabet.
 The shift to Roman Sindhi script would allow them to read and write Sindhi without needing to learn new, unfamiliar scripts.

 To use Roman Sindhi script for Sindhi language is not about replacing the traditional Sindhi script but about addressing specific needs in a changing world.
 By providing an additional script option, it could increase literacy, cultural exchange, and global reach for the Sindhi language, while still preserving its rich heritage in traditional Arabic Sindhi script.

 "Indus Roman Sindhi" system is different than Haleem Brohi's Roman Sindhi (Haleem Brohee jee Roman Sindhee).
 Indus Roman Sindhi is developed by Fayaz Soomro.